-2.2.6 Variant calling
+2.2.5 Variant calling

 A single command is run to call variants and additionally apply the BQSR calculated before.
-The input BAM file to this command depends on whether the Indel Realignment step was performed.

-''' sentieon driver -t NUMBER_THREADS -r REFERENCE -i REALIGNED_BAM/DEDUPED_BAM \ -q RECAL_DATA.TABLE --algo Haplotyper [-d dbSNP] VARIANT_VCF '''
+''' sentieon driver -t NUMBER_THREADS -r REFERENCE -i DEDUPED_BAM \ -q RECAL_DATA.TABLE --algo Haplotyper [-d dbSNP] VARIANT_VCF '''

 You may want to rerun only the variant calling, for example to use Unified Genotyper variant calling algorithm.
 In that case, you do not need to re-apply the BQSR, and can use the previously recalibrated BAM: